linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/06 Purchasing Power Parity Theory.md

 _The law of one price_

-Te law of one price simply states that, in the presence of a competitive market structure and the absence of
+The law of one price simply states that, in the presence of a competitive market structure and the absence of

-transport costs and other barriers to trade, identical products which are sold in di$erent markets will sell at
+transport costs and other barriers to trade, identical products which are sold in different markets will sell at

 the same price when expressed in terms of a common currency.

-Te law of one price is based on the idea of perfect goods arbitrage.
+The law of one price is based on the idea of perfect goods arbitrage.
 Arbitrage occurs where economic

-agents exploit price di$erences so as to provide a riskless pro!t.
+agents exploit price differences so as to provide a riskless profit.
 For example, if a car costs ¥3,000,000 in

 Japan (the domestic economy) and the identical model costs \$30,000 in the USA (the foreign economy),